reuk/wayverb/docs_source/conclusion.md

 #### User Interface

-The user interface is less fully-featured than may be expected of a professional simulation program.
-The reason for this is simple: the entire application was developed by a single developer, over sixteen months.
-To ensure that the application would reach a usable state, its scope had to be limited.
+The user interface is less fully-featured than the interfaces of similar simulation programs (as listed in the [Context]({{ site.baseurl }}{% link context.md %}) section, +@tbl:software).
+The reason for this is simple: the entire application was developed by a single developer, over sixteen months, whereas all the software in +@tbl:software was either developed by several collaborators, or was constructed over several years.
+To ensure that the Wayverb would reach a usable state, its scope had to be limited.
 In its first release, the application is only capable of loading, saving, configuring, and running simulations.
+Examples of features generally found in acoustic simulation apps but missing in Wayverb follow.

 Originally, the app was designed to include built-in convolution support, so that generated impulse responses could be previewed without leaving the